wushian/Roslynator/docs/cli/fix-command.md

 # `fix` Command

-Fix all diagnostics in the specified solution.
+Fixes all diagnostics in the specified solution.

 ## Synopsis